Our Stakeholder Engagement

 |

 The Group’s stakeholder engagement is assessed in the Board’s annual evaluation process.
-Executive Directors’ personal performance objectives for determining short-term incentive bonuses include strengthening stakeholder relationships.

 Stakeholder Engagement